113ll3/Ibmclouddocscli/reference/ibmcloud/uninstall_cli.md

   ```
   {: codeblock}

 Clean up the autocompletion scripts, if you configured them.
-For more details, see [Enabling shell autocompletion for {{site.data.keyword.cloud_notm}} CLI (Linux and Mac only)](/docs/cli/reference/ibmcloud?topic=cloud-cli-shell-autocomplete#shell-autocomplete).
+For more information, see [Enabling shell autocompletion](/docs/cli/reference/ibmcloud?topic=cloud-cli-shell-autocomplete#shell-autocomplete).

 To uninstall versions `0.9.0` and later, run the following command:
   ```